waigo/waigo/docs/guide.md

 Each successively loaded configuration file gets passed the same configuration object.
-As we'll see in the next section this makes it easy to customise the application configuration depending on the mode in which we're running it - production, testing, etc.
+As we'll see in the next section this makes it easy to customise the application configuration depending on the mode in which we're running in - production, testing, etc.

 ## File load order